Chapter 9:

 "Enter the preparation space."

 Winners win, losers lose!
 We're winners!
-His old captain used to shout before the start of every match to stir up the team's morale.
+His old captain would shout before the start of every match to stir up the team's morale.

 He changed into the familiar uniform of white and blue striped short-sleeved nylon shirt, blue shorts, white knee-high socks with shin guards and dark spiked boots: slipped on his mouth guard and sweat bands then pepped himself for the match.

-He wasn't sure how it would work as hockey required a team of eleven players.
+He wasn't sure how the combat would work as hockey required a team of eleven players, but soon brushed this doubt aside when he easily pictured a solution.

-Back in the day he was both the Center-fielder and Playmaker.
-He felt so invincible that he boasted he could win the matches by himself.
+"I'll carry the whole team on my own."
+He felt confident he could do this, as back in the day he was both the Center-fielder and Play-maker; completely arrogant with invincibility feelings before each match.
+Even times he'd boast he could win the matches by himself.
 Of course, no one took him seriously.
-If anything, they had appreciated his show of self-assurance.
+If anything, they appreciated his show of self-assurance.

 Feeling confident he was ready, he made his move.